-- 4.15 This section provides a definition of prime brokerage and matched book liquidity risk, and outlines the PRA's approach to assessing and calibrating the risk under Pillar 2. - 4.16 Prime brokerage services allow investors, usually hedge funds, access to securities lending, leveraged trade executions, and cash management, among other things.
+4.15 This section provides a definition of prime brokerage and matched book liquidity risk, and outlines the PRA's approach to assessing and calibrating the risk under Pillar 2.

+8 While the materiality of the non-margined derivative market has declined as a result of the move to greater margining and central clearing, the PRA considers that non-margined derivatives can be a material liquidity risk for some firms.

+4.16 Prime brokerage services allow investors, usually hedge funds, access to securities lending, leveraged trade executions, and cash management, among other things.
 Prime brokers (PB) act as intermediaries to facilitate investor positions, but do not generally assume the risk of the transactions.
-They do this by sourcing funding for the transactions and, where possible, the maturity of this funding will be matched to the maturity of the client transaction. - 4.17 The two main liquidity risks within prime brokerage relate to franchise risk and internalisation (whereby a PB can internally net opposite positions on the same asset).
+They do this by sourcing funding for the transactions and, where possible, the maturity of this funding will be matched to the maturity of the client transaction.

+4.17 The two main liquidity risks within prime brokerage relate to franchise risk and internalisation (whereby a PB can internally net opposite positions on the same asset).
 Both risks, if either were to materialise, would require the firm to cover or refund customer positions.
-In a stress situation, firms may find accessing usual sources of funding for these positions difficult and therefore liquidity is required to cover these risks. - 4.18 Franchise risk: PBs often offer their service to maintain a franchise value with their clients in addition to the revenues generated directly by the business activity.
+In a stress situation, firms may find accessing usual sources of funding for these positions difficult and therefore liquidity is required to cover these risks.

+4.18 Franchise risk: PBs often offer their service to maintain a franchise value with their clients in addition to the revenues generated directly by the business activity.
 As such, the PB may roll over funding transactions at a customer's request even in circumstances where doing so might be detrimental to the firm's liquidity position.
-This could leave the PB in a position where either the customer transaction is not fully covered, and so will need to be funded further by the PB, or the maturities of the matched transactions no longer align. - 4.19 Internalisation: If a PB has two clients that are taking opposite positions on the same asset (one long, the other short), the PB may internally net these amounts to avoid having to fund the positions elsewhere: a client short position is therefore funding a client long position.
-Liquidity risk arises if one client wishes to withdraw from their transaction: the PB will either need to find additional funding or will need to purchase or borrow the asset to match the remaining transaction. - 4.20 Risks posed by franchise risk and internalisation are different: - (a) Franchise risk is dependent on how likely (willing) a PB is to roll over the transaction of a client in order to protect its franchise, and the amount that is likely to be rolled over. - (b) Internalisation risk crystallises when a customer withdraws their position, giving rise to a funding requirement for the remaining customer position, where previously the positions had matched each other.
+This could leave the PB in a position where either the customer transaction is not fully covered, and so will need to be funded further by the PB, or the maturities of the matched transactions no longer align.

+4.19 Internalisation: If a PB has two clients that are taking opposite positions on the same asset (one long, the other short), the PB may internally net these amounts to avoid having to fund the positions elsewhere: a client short position is therefore funding a client long position.
+Liquidity risk arises if one client wishes to withdraw from their transaction: the PB will either need to find additional funding or will need to purchase or borrow the asset to match the remaining transaction.

+4.20 Risks posed by franchise risk and internalisation are different:

+- (h) Franchise risk is dependent on how likely (willing) a PB is to roll over the transaction of a client in order to protect its franchise, and the amount that is likely to be rolled over. - (i) Internalisation risk crystallises when a customer withdraws their position, giving rise to a funding requirement for the remaining customer position, where previously the positions had matched each other.